Frequently Asked Questions

 Has there been any consideration of consolidating Merriam's parks and recreation services with those of surrounding communities?

 Merriam is a community that was built on parks and recreation – from Merriam Park which drew more than 20,000 visitors per day in the early 1900s to the creation of our City Parks and Recreation department more than 30 years ago.
-Citizen surveys consistently tell us that the parks and recreation amenities in our community are a key reason that people choose to call Merriam home, and surveys that were conducted as part of this study reinforced that recreation facilities are a priority – 91% said it was important for Merriam to continue supporting a community Center and 88% said it was important for Merriam to continue to support a pool.
+Still today, citizen surveys consistently tell us that the parks and recreation amenities in our community are a key reason that people choose to call Merriam home, and surveys that were conducted as part of this study reinforced that recreation facilities are a priority – 91% said it was important for Merriam to continue supporting a community Center and 88% said it was important for Merriam to continue to support a pool.

 The City has, however, had conversations with our neighboring communities about opportunities to partner and the feedback has been consistent – while Merriam residents are welcome to join nearby community centers at the non-resident rate, no other facility has the capacity to accommodate any type of consolidation of services.